Mr. Niebla: New Japan Pro-Wrestling (2015)

-In January 2014, Niebla introduced new Peste Negra members Bárbaro Cavernario and Herodes Jr. On February 14, Niebla and Cavernario defeated Soberano Jr. and Volador Jr. in the finals to win the 2014 Torneo Gran Alternativa.
-On February 18, Niebla, El Felino and Negro Casas defeated La Máscara, Rush and Titán to win the Mexican National Trios Championship.
-In January 2015, Niebla made his New Japan Pro-Wrestling (NJPW) debut, when he worked the Fantastica Mania 2015 tour, co-produced by CMLL and NJPW.
-Mr. Niebla did not wrestle on the last two stops of the tour.
-According to the Wrestling Observer Newsletter, Niebla had disappeared on the third night, and was found passed out in his hotel room the following morning, after which he was rushed to a local hospital for the next three days.
-NJPW, reportedly furious at the event, made CMLL pay for the hospital bill, leading the promotion to fire Niebla after his return to Mexico.
-CMLL confirmed Niebla's departure from the promotion in February 2015.
+In January 2015, Mr. Niebla made his New Japan Pro-Wrestling (NJPW) debut, working the Fantastica Mania 2015 tour co-produced by CMLL and NJPW.
+However, he did not wrestle on the last two stops of the tour.
+According to the Wrestling Observer Newsletter, Niebla disappeared on the third night and was found passed out in his hotel room the following morning, after which he was rushed to a local hospital for the next three days.
+NJPW, reportedly furious at the event, made CMLL pay for the hospital bill, causing them to fire Niebla after his return to Mexico.